Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/Project_plan.md

 Timeline:
 - Step 1: Set up an environment
 - Step 2: Use OpenQuake to calculate two ground motion fields for the same source and sites, but with different GMPEs.
+(Not directly included in this project)
 - Step 3: After running the OpenQuake calculations, read and process the OpenQuake data in Python.
 - Step 4: Use pandas/geopandas to efficiently merge the two ground motion fields based on whether the path to each site crosses the polygon delimiting the volcanic area.
 - Step 5: Analyze and visualize the result ground motion field.